a-r-t/SER-225-Game-RPG/docs/GameCodeDetails/GameCodeDetailsSubSections/ScreensSubSections/screen-coordinator.md

 ## Game State

-The `ScreenCoordinator` class has an instance variable for keeping track of the current game flagManager.
+The `ScreenCoordinator` class has an instance variable for keeping track of the current game state.
 This `gameState` variable can be of any type defined in the `GameState` enum, which can be found in the `GameState.java` file located in the `Game` package.

 The current states defined in the `GameState` enum are `MENU`, `LEVEL`, `CREDITS`, which all coincide with a specific screen.
 Based on the value of the `gameState` instnace variable, the `ScreenCoordinator` will choose to load its corresponding screen.
-How this is done can be seen in the below snippet of `ScreenCoordinator's` `update` method:
+How this is done can be seen in the below snippet of the `ScreenCoordinator's` `update` method:

 ```java
 switch(gameState) {